Eight of the best craft breweries in regional Victoria

 And if you feel like a break from beer, Red Duck digs with Kilderkin Distillery, so you can drop in for a taste of its Larrikin gins.

 Brewery hopping is no fun if you have to head home at the end of it.
 Take your time sipping your way around Victoria's best brew halls with discounts on accommodation at RACV Resorts.
-From the Mornington Peninsula to Torquay, Inverloch to the Goldfields, RACV Members get 25 per cent off stays.
+From the Mornington Peninsula to Torquay, Inverloch to the Goldfields, RACV Members save 25 per cent off standard room only and bed and breakfast accommodation rates when booking direct.